Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-The following month, she's listed in Convoy OG 65*, originating in Liverpool June 14-1941, arriving Gibraltar June 28.
-Trolla's destination is not given, but she arrived Villa Real on June 29, having started out from Oban June 15.
-According to Arnold Hague, she returned with Convoy HG 67, which left Gibraltar on July 8 and arrived Liverpool July 24; Trolla arrived Preston July 23, according to Page 3.
-This convoy is not available among the HG convoys included in my own Convoys section, but I've linked directly to Hague's listing below.
-She later joined the westbound North Atlantic Convoy ON 7; her destination is given as Quebec.
+In June that same year she's listed, with Brasil, Kos I, Lysaker V, Selbo and Titanian, in Convoy OG 65*, originating in Liverpool June 14-1941, arriving Gibraltar June 28.
+Trolla's destination is not given, but she arrived Villa Real on June 29, having started out from Oban June 15 (Page 2).
+According to Arnold Hague, she returned with Convoy HG 67, which left Gibraltar on July 8 and arrived Liverpool July 24; Trolla, cargo of iron ore, stopped at Preston July 23 - see Page 3.
+This convoy is not available among the HG convoys included in my own Convoys section, but I've linked directly to A. Hague's listing in the table above; Gudvin and Orwell are also named.
+Trolla later joined the westbound North Atlantic Convoy ON 7; her destination is given as Quebec.
 She arrived Sydney, C.B. on Aug.
 30, the convoy having been dispersed on Aug.
-25 (Quebec is not mentioned for this time period on the archive document).
+25 (Quebec is not mentioned for this time period on the archive document, Trolla proceeded to New York that same day).
 A. Hague now has her returning to the U.K. in Convoy SC 45, departing Sydney, C.B. on Sept.
-18-1941, arriving Liverpool Oct.
+18, arriving Liverpool Oct.
 4; Trolla stopped at Loch Ewe that day.
-Again, this convoy is not yet available among the SC convoys included in my own Convoys section (will be added), but I've linked to Hague's listing below.
+Again, this convoy is not yet available among the SC convoys included in my own Convoys section, but will be added - see Ships in all SC convoys.
+Bjerka, Libra (from Iceland), Nea, Orania, Rio Verde, Snar, Solhavn and Varanger are also listed.

-In Apr.-1942, she's listed in the westbound North Atlantic Convoy ON 86*, which originated in Liverpool on Apr.
-14. Acanthus, Eglantine, Potentilla and Rose are named among the escorts.
+Skipping now to Apr.-1942, when she's listed in the westbound North Atlantic Convoy ON 86*, which originated in Liverpool on Apr.
+14 and also included Bonde, Bur, Drammensfjord, Harpefjell, Maud, Norhauk and Sneland I, with Acanthus, Eglantine, Potentilla and Rose among the escorts - see ON convoy escorts.
 Trolla had started out in Milford Haven on Apr.
-13 and arrived Boston on May 1 - see Page 4.
-She headed back to the U.K. again on May 14 in Convoy SC 84 from Halifax, subsequently joining the westbound Convoy ON 102*, departing Liverpool on June 9, arriving Halifax June 25.
-On July 17, she joined Convoy SC 92 from Sydney, C.B., cargo of lumber, arriving Liverpool, via Belfast Lough, on Aug.
-1, arrived Garston that same day, according to Page 5.
+13 and arrived Boston on May 1, continuing to New York that same day (Page 4).
+With lumber for Garston (via Belfast), she headed back across the Atlantic again on May 14 in Convoy SC 84 from Halifax, arriving her destination on May 30, subsequently joining the westbound Convoy ON 102*, departing Liverpool on June 9, arriving Halifax June 25.
+Ada, Bernhard, Boreas, Grey County, Inger Elisabeth, Ingerfire, Norse King, Para, Rena, Rio Branco, Solitaire and Vest are also listed.
+On July 17, she joined Convoy SC 92 from Sydney, C.B., again carrying a cargo of lumber.
+According to Page 5, she arrived Liverpool, via Belfast Lough, on Aug.
+1, proceeding to Garston that same day.

 Her return voyage proved to be her last, as will be seen from the next paragraph.

-* The OG convoys are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The OG convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named on the page listing ships in all OG convoys.
-All the ON convoys will also be added, but for now, see the section listing ships in ON convoys,
+The ON convoys will also be added, but for now, see ships in all ON convoys.

 Final Fate - 1942: